For COVID-19 updates, please see our homepage.

-Our Befriending Service offer both one to one and group support to adults who are lonely or isolated as a result of mental illness.
+Our Befriending Service offers short term support to adults in Buckinghamshire who are lonely or isolated as a result of mental illness.

 Anyone over the age of 18 who is experiencing mental health difficulties (excluding dementia) may be able to use our service.

-You can be referred to this service by your GP, Social Services, via Mental Health Services like ‘Healthy Minds’ or a Community Mental Health Team or through other agencies.
+You can be referred to this service by your GP, the Adult Mental Health Team or other agency.

 There is no charge as the service is funded by Buckinghamshire Council.
 Capacity is limited, so there may be a wait to receive support.